 BlackLine’s MAP Framework

 BlackLine and its Modern Accounting Playbook (MAP) framework help growing and mid-sized companies optimize and automate key aspects of their financial close and financial reporting processes.
-These can include balance sheet and income statement reconciliations; task management functionality to help the finance team remain organized and efficient throughout the close process; and transaction matching for clearing bank to general ledger transactions.
+These can include balance sheet and income statement reconciliations, task management functionality to help the finance team remain organized and efficient throughout the close process, and transaction matching for clearing bank to general ledger transactions.

-BlackLine helps companies shift their audit preparation from a manual process, driven by and reliant on spreadsheets, to a largely automated exercise that helps the finance team optimize its efforts to perform quality work efficiently.
+BlackLine helps companies shift their audit preparation from a manual process driven by and reliant on spreadsheets to a largely automated exercise that helps the finance team optimize its efforts to perform quality work efficiently.

-One of the most powerful ways BlackLine can help a company prepare for its first financial statement audit is by enabling a centralized repository for the company’s data.
+One of the most powerful ways BlackLine can help a company prepare for its first financial statement audit is by enabling a centralized repository for its data.
 Instead of financial and performance data being stored on spreadsheets, potentially in multiple locations, BlackLine offers a secure cloud-based repository that offers a single source of truth for vital information.

 Advantages of Having a Single Repository